-- There is improved harvest and production yields due to more efficient management and conducive environment.
+- There are improved harvest and production yields due to more efficient management and a conducive environment.

 Types of Greenhouses

 - Domestic greenhouse.
-This basically built with glass of 3mm thickness.
+This basically built with transparent nets or glass of 3mm thickness.
 The glass used is known as Dutch Light or Horticultural glass grade.
 This type of greenhouse is the cheapest and easiest to construct.

 - Plastic greenhouse.
 This greenhouse is built majorly of moldable polymer materials like polythene and polycarbonate.
 It is generally regarded to be more durable than the domestic greenhouse.

 - Commercial greenhouse.
 This is generally the most expensive kind of greenhouse as it contains all the necessary equipment which can be controlled on-site or remotely.